Best Practices for Geographic Distribution Recommendations for Shared Print Programs

 NOTE: Each level presumes meeting any/all preceding levels.

-Good: The shared print program encourages managers at each participating storage facility to
+Good: The shared print program

-- review their own institutional knowledge, the standards for siting and construction of storage facilities, and the FEMA National Risk Index for Natural Hazards in order to gather a list of both lower and higher risk features of each site, building, and areas within buildings.
+• strongly encourages facility managers to review their own institutional knowledge, the standards for siting and construction of storage facilities, and the FEMA National Risk Index for Natural Hazards in order to gather a list of both lower and higher risk features of each site, building, and areas within buildings.

-- have an up-to-date disaster plan.
+• strongly encourages facility managers to have an up-to-date disaster plan.

 Better: The shared print program